On this page

 Bachelor’s Degree in Nursing (Traditional BSN)

 This is a traditional bachelor’s degree that takes about four years of full-time study to complete.
 The traditional BSN is for those who have no previous college or university experience or prior nursing training.
-The first two years are often spent on prerequisites and general education, with the last two years including targeted nursing and clinical courses.
+The first two years are often spent on prerequisites and general education, with the last two years including targeted nursing courses and clinical training experiences.

 Examples of Philadelphia Nursing Schools With This Program